Security & Ethics - how does CoLoop remain secure

 - Data is processed by CoLoop outside of the EEA / UK in GDPR compliant manner

-- Data minimisation features are enabled within CoLoop to enable users to store high classification Personal Data in the region of origin
+- Data minimisation features are enabled within CoLoop to enable users to store high classification Personal Data in the region of origin.
+We also perform Data Processing Impact Assessments (DPIA) and Data Transfer Impact Assessments (DTIA) wherever necessary.

 Data Retention